tr20229970/Concert/readme.md

                         Welcome to
                     The Ant Theater
     -------------------------------------------
-    1. Buy a Seat.
+    1. Buy a specific Seat.
     2. Buy Mutiple Seats.
     3. Seat by Price.
     4. Display Seats.
-    5. Check Prices.
-    6. Options.
+    5. Options.
-    7. Exit.
+    6. Exit.
     Input?
 1

     -          Please choose a Seat         -